codeandsec/RFIDCred/README.md

 This is an example windows Credential Provider module which uses RFID to automate login process.

+As first step, download and install OpenSSL for windows from: https://slproweb.com/products/Win32OpenSSL.html Then add "include" and "lib" directories of OpenSSL in Visual Studio settings.

 Steps for storing encrypted credentials:
 - Go to AuthGen folder
 - Compile it using VS2010+